influxdata/docs-v2/content/v2.0/reference/key-concepts/_index.md

 v2.0/tags: [key concepts]
 ---

-Before working with InfluxDB 2.0, it's helpful to learn a few key concepts, including:
+Before working with InfluxDB 2.0, it's helpful to learn a few key concepts.
+Browse the topics below to learn more.

 {{< children >}}